adambard/learnxinyminutes-docs/objective-c.html.markdown

 ---

-Objective-C is the main programming language used by Apple for the OS X and iOS operating systems and their respective APIs, Cocoa and Cocoa Touch.
+Objective-C is the main programming language used by Apple for the OS X and iOS operating systems and their respective frameworks, Cocoa and Cocoa Touch.
-It's is a general-purpose, object-oriented programming language that adds Smalltalk-style messaging to the C programming language.
+It is a general-purpose, object-oriented programming language that adds Smalltalk-style messaging to the C programming language.

 ```Objective-C
 // Single-line comments start with //